nick-ak96/InvertedIndex/README.md

 ## Supported operations

-The inverted index supports existence queries, such as
+The inverted index supports set-containment queries, such as

+- *Set existence* - checks if a set that is equal to a query set exists in the index.
 - *Subset existence* - check if a subset of a query set exists in the index.
 - *All subset retrieval* - retrieves all the subsets of a query set from the index.
 - *Set existence* - check if a query set exists in the index.